nxrighthere/UnrealCLR/API/UnrealEngine-Framework-World-SetWorldOrigin(System-Numerics-Vector3).md

 #### Returns
 [System.Boolean](https://docs.microsoft.com/en-us/dotnet/api/System.Boolean 'System.Boolean')
-`true` if the world origin was succesfuly shifted, or `false` if of the levels are pending visibility update
+`true` if the world origin was succesfuly shifted, or `false` if one of the levels are pending visibility update